📋 In This Guide

 Tips for Preventing Hallux Rigidus Progression:

-Choose shoes that have enough room in the toes region and shoes with a thick sole.
+Choose shoes with enough room in the toe box and a thick sole.
 That means the best footwear is the one with enough room in the front for the toes.

-Flexing joints every morning will involve stretching toes and the arches ensuring they do not become rigid.
+Flexing joints every morning will involve stretching toes and arches to ensure they do not become rigid.

-Overweight and obesity lead to excess body weight that has a bearing on the joints and those found on the big toe.
-A healthy weight goes a long way in helping to reduce some of this pressure.
+Overweight and obesity lead to excess body weight that affects the joints, particularly those on the big toe.
+A healthy weight goes a long way toward reducing some of this pressure.

 Keep an eye out for any changes in foot condition by inspecting them regularly and discussing any developments with healthcare providers right away.

-Though these steps may appear small, implementing changes to habits could make an enormous difference .
+Though these steps may seem small, changing habits can make an enormous difference.
 This also potentially prevents an outbreak of Hallux Rigidus or worsening of existing conditions.

-Ensuring the health and mobility of feet are integral parts of an active and independent life.
+Ensuring the health and mobility of the feet is integral to an active and independent life.
 Understanding how to identify Hallux Rigidus symptoms early helps patients avoid more intensive treatments later.